Getting Started

 Okay, let's now break down our hello world example.

-app is a tiny server capable of matching routes, generating response and handling lifecycle hooks such as errors.
+H3 is a tiny class capable of matching routes, generating responses and calling middleware and global hooks.

-Then we create register a route for handling HTTP GET requests to / path.
+Then we add a route for handling HTTP GET requests to / path.

 return { message: "⚡️ Tadaa!" };